endurantgames/52-first-dates/src/game/roles.md

 ...you could play your cards on these stacks:
 [It's entirely likely that you can't play a card every time you potentially could -- that's by design.
-The Opportunity has more chances to play cards than the other roles.]{.dera}
+Opportunity has more chances to play cards than the other roles, but might not always be able to play each time.]{.dera}

 :::::::::::::::: cardmatrix :::::::::::::::::::::::::::::::::::::::::::::::::